DavideAlidosi/May9/ReadMe.txt

 Release Note
 - May9 Pro 3.0 and up are relase only as plug-in
-- May9 Pro 3.0 is tested and develop on Maya 2018 and Maya 2017 Update 4 plus MtoA 2.1.0
+- May9 Pro 3.0 is tested and develop on Maya 2018.3
 - May9 Pro Workspaces do not autosave, so manually save of the workspace is needed